Trans fats

-One of the biggest dietary causes of cardiovascular diseases such as high blood pressure, stroke, heart attack, and the like are trans fatty acids (short: trans fats).
-They are a problem of our time, where food is predominantly industrially produced: The manufacturing process must be cheap and the end product must have a long shelf life.
+One of the biggest diet-related causes of cardiovascular diseases such as high blood pressure, stroke, heart attack and similar conditions are trans fatty acids (short: trans fats).
+They are a problem of our time, when food is mainly produced industrially: the manufacturing process must be cheap and the final product must have a long shelf life.

-Trans fats are primarily found in processed foods such as pastries, fries, chips, and similar items, ready-made soups, fast food, in solid (hardened) frying fat, but also in so-called breakfast cereals that have little in common with traditional muesli.
-Even the supposedly healthy nuts can contain trans fats if they have been roasted with hardened or partially hardened fats.
+Trans fats are found especially in processed foods like baked goods, fries, chips and similar items, instant soups, fast food, in solid (hydrogenated) frying fats, but also in socalled breakfast cereals that have little in common with traditional muesli.
+Even otherwise healthy nuts can contain trans fats if they were roasted in hydrogenated or partially hydrogenated fats.

-However, trans fatty acids also occur in their natural form in the stomachs of ruminants and their products - that is, in meat, milk, cream, butter, and the like.
-Here, unsaturated fatty acids can be converted into trans fats.
-However, these are considered less concerning than the artificially hardened fats that are generally referred to as trans fats.
-The latter cannot be processed by the body and are considered more harmful than saturated fatty acids.
+Trans fatty acids also occur naturally in the stomachs of ruminants and in their products that is, in meat, milk, cream, butter and the like.
+There, unsaturated fatty acids can be converted into trans fats.
+These natural trans fats are considered less concerning than the artificially hydrogenated fats that are generally meant by trans fats.
+The latter cannot be processed well by the body and are regarded as more harmful than saturated fatty acids.

-In addition to these life-threatening consequences, it is also evident that people who consume a lot of processed food and thus many trans fats are more likely to suffer from depression.
+In addition to these lifethreatening consequences, people who eat a lot of processed food and thus a lot of trans fats also show higher rates of depression.

 The WHO updated its guidelines on fats in 2023.
-It particularly highlights the role of the quality of fats and the amount consumed and their effect on health.
-It recommends that adults cover a maximum of 30%, but preferably less, of their total energy intake from fats.
-From the age of two, these should primarily be unsaturated fatty acids.
-Saturated fatty acids should not make up more than 10% of total energy intake, and trans fats should not exceed 1%.
-For the latter, it is irrelevant from which source they come, whether industrially produced or from products derived from ruminants.
+These particularly emphasize the importance of fat quality and the amount consumed and their impact on health.
+It recommends that adults get at most 30% (preferably less) of their total dietary energy from fats.
+From the age of two, this should mainly be unsaturated fatty acids.
+Saturated fatty acids should make up no more than 10% of total energy intake; trans fats no more than 1%.
+For trans fats, it makes no difference whether they come from industrial sources or from ruminant products.

 The WHO updated its guidelines on fats in 2023.
-It particularly highlights the role of the quality of fats and the amount consumed and their effect on health.
-It recommends that adults cover a maximum of 30%, but preferably less, of their total energy intake from fats.
-From the age of two, these should primarily be unsaturated fatty acids.
-Saturated fatty acids should not make up more than 10% of total energy intake, and trans fats should not exceed 1%.
-For the latter, it is irrelevant from which source they come, whether industrially produced or from products derived from ruminants.
+These particularly emphasize the importance of fat quality and the amount consumed and their impact on health.
+It recommends that adults get at most 30% (preferably less) of their total dietary energy from fats.
+From the age of two, this should mainly be unsaturated fatty acids.
+Saturated fatty acids should make up no more than 10% of total energy intake; trans fats no more than 1%.
+For trans fats, it makes no difference whether they come from industrial sources or from ruminant products.

-Unfortunately, trans fats are not subject to labeling requirements in Germany.
-Only dietary foods must provide this information.
-Therefore, it is difficult to recognize in which products how much of the dangerous fatty acids is contained.
-If the ingredient list of the product mentions hardened or partially hardened fats, one can assume that trans fats are present.
+Unfortunately, trans fats are not subject to mandatory labeling in Germany.
+Only in special dietary foods must they be declared.
+Therefore it is difficult to see how much of these harmful fatty acids a product contains.
+If the ingredients list mentions hydrogenated or partially hydrogenated fats, you can assume trans fats are present.

-This can be avoided by cooking fresh and as plant-based as possible.
-This way, one can ensure to choose the appropriate fat or oil for the respective preparation method.
+You can avoid this by cooking fresh and as plantbased as possible yourself.
+That way you can choose the right fat or oil for each cooking method.

-The smoke point of the oil is crucial.
-This is the temperature at which the fatty acids of the oil begin to oxidize and break down.
-As a result, the oil starts to smoke - and this must be avoided at all costs.
-Oil that has smoked should no longer be used.
-Healthy, mostly native or cold-pressed oils with a high content of polyunsaturated fatty acids have a low smoke point.
-They should only be used for cold preparations.
-Refined oils with monounsaturated fatty acids, which hardly break down even at high temperatures, are better suited.
-The same applies to saturated fatty acids, which are generally considered less healthy.
+The crucial factor is the oil's smoke point the temperature at which an oil's fatty acids begin to oxidize and break down.
+When that happens, the oil starts to smoke and that must be avoided.
+Oil that has started to smoke should not be used anymore.
+Healthy, mostly virgin or coldpressed oils with a high content of polyunsaturated fatty acids have a low smoke point.
+Use them only for cold preparations.
+Better suited are refined oils rich in monounsaturated fatty acids; they remain stable even at high temperatures.
+The same is true for saturated fats, which are generally considered less healthy.

 Many people prefer butter for frying.
-However, since it is only heat-resistant up to about 175 degrees, it is recommended to use clarified butter instead.
-This has had milk protein, milk sugar, and water removed.
-This makes it more durable and can withstand temperatures up to 205 degrees.
+Because butter is only heatstable up to about 175 °C, it is recommended to use clarified butter (ghee) instead.
+Milk proteins, lactose and water have been removed from it.
+That makes it longerlasting and able to tolerate temperatures up to about 205 °C.

 180 |